- This event has passed.

-Gendering Human Security, Peacebuilding & Conflict Transformation Course; 14th to 18th December 2020 (Online course)
+Gendering Human Security, Peacebuilding & Conflict Transformation Course; 14th to 18th December 2020 (face to face course)

 The training is ideal for practitioners from within the NGOs sector, civil society, government agencies and other institutions supporting or learning peace issues, gender mainstreaming, Convention on the Elimination of All forms of Discrimination Against Women (CEDAW), United Nations Security Council Resolution 1325 ( UNSCR 1325) and Gender Based Violence (GBV) prevention in fragile environments.